DETAILED ACTION

 inputting the labeled event data and one or more vectors into a [diffusion] model (Salzmann page 7, Producing Dynamically-Feasible Trajectories section, the backbone representation ex is fed (inputting) into a decoder (model));

-[the diffusion model incorporating a transformer based-neural networks and including: an encoder; and a tracking decoder;] and
+[the diffusion model incorporating a transformer based-neural network;] and

-determining, using the [diffusion] model, one or more trajectory sequences for the one or more agents (Salzmann page 7, Producing Dynamically-Feasible Trajectories section, the decoder produces trajectories in position space).
+determining, using the [diffusion] model, one or more trajectory sequences for the one or more agents (Salzmann page 7, Producing Dynamically-Feasible Trajectories section, the decoder produces trajectories in position space) [by: tokenizing the labeled event data using a linear projection to generate tokenized labeled event data; processing the tokenized labeled event data with stacked encoders; and outputting event embeddings based on the processing].

 While Salzmann teaches receiving data tracking pedestrians in a street scene, nonetheless, Salzmann does not explicitly teach “sporting event.”